Jiansen/Play20/BenchMark.md

 1. ApacheBenchmar and others are not appropriate because DNS need to be resolved each time.
 2. After set up the load balancer, run siege for 1 minute to make sure all EC2 instances are "warmed up"
 3. Multiple benchmarking clients are quired, see pitfall below.
+4. The number of clients (1200), and the number of EC2 instances are picked because:
+   - ping to localhost is 1000X faster than ping to EC2 instance.
+   - if number of clients is lower than 70, the throughput is roughly 20 trans/sec·client.
+   - when the number of clients is set to 140, the throughput is  13.09 trans/sec·client, almost doubled.
+   - therefore, 70 clients make the most of a signle EC2 client and the network connections.
+   - to fully use 16 EC2 instances, we need 70x16 = 1120 clients.
+But the connection speed is bound (1000x).

 Pitfall:
-If we run benchmark in a client only, for the Play example, the throughtput will always be about 27 trans/sec X concurrenct requests, no matter how many EC2 instances are used.
+If we run benchmark in a client only, for the Play example, the throughput will always be about 20 trans/sec X concurrenct requests, no matter how many EC2 instances are used.
 Because the throughtput is bound by the network connection.
-(1000/22.8 = 43.8, slightly greater then 27.)

-### result
+### results

 <table>
     <tr>